geoSurge <> Google Cloud stakeholder record

 Evidence details

-geoSurge replies that the discussion started a year earlier, that unclear spend was the old blocker, and that current GCP spend is now clear.
+geoSurge replies that the discussion started a year earlier and that the current GCP workload is now clear.
 The request for still more data becomes a symbol of process failure.

 24 Jun 2026